 Follow the mitigation mechanisms of subclause 6.61.5 of TR 24772-1.

-Use protected objects for shared data.
+Use a single protected objects to access each collection of shared data, either by declaring the objects as part of the protected object or by showing statically that a single protected object access a shared object, or by declaring the shared object atomic.

-Statically determine that no unprotected data is used directly by more than one task.
+Use SPARK to statically determine that no unprotected data is used directly by more than one task.

-When shared variables are used, employ model checking or equivalent methodologies to prove the absence of race conditions.

 Use pragma Atomic and pragma Atomic_Components to ensure that all updates to objects and components happen atomically.

 Use pragma Volatile and pragma Volatile_Components to ensure that all tasks see updates to the associated objects or array components in the same order.